PeterHHartmann/webdev-ux/README.md

 # webdev-ux
-Repository for exercises and mandatory assignments during BA in Web Development
+Repository for HTML, CSS, SASS and JavaScript exercises and mandatory assignments during BA in Web Development